Sunday, September 30, 2012

 Step 1 :

-Now, you know me : everything begins with olive oil, onion and garlic !
+Now, you know me : everything begins with olive oil, onion and garlic.
+On a low fire, in olive oil and salt, make brown the onion.

 Step 2 :